vic-ma/howtodismantle.github.io/_posts/2025-03-09-Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.md

 You can also try out the different endpoints in the [Swagger portal](https://api.peakboard.com/public-api/index.html).

-## List all lists with GET `/v1/lists`
+## List all lists with `GET /v1/lists`

-Nothing important to say here.
 This endpoint returns a list of all available lists that are within the scope of the current API key context.
-The sample shows the return message.
+Here is an example response:

 {% highlight json %}
 [